NeatTicket/Documentation/user-stories.md

 ---

-#### **3. Admin**
+#### **3. Place Owner**
 **Must Have**
+1. As a place owner, I want to **log in and list my place** so that event creators can book it.
+2. As a place owner, I want to **receive notifications for booking requests** so that I can respond promptly.
+3. As a place owner, I want to **approve or reject booking requests** so that I can maintain control over my venue’s schedule.

+**Should Have**
+4. As a place owner, I want to **view a calendar of all approved bookings** so that I can organize my venue availability.
+5. As a place owner, I want to **send messages to event creators** so that I can clarify booking requirements or resolve issues.

+**Could Have**
+6. As a place owner, I want to **see analytics about my venue usage** (e.g., booking frequency, revenue).

+**Won’t Have (for now)**
+7. As a place owner, I want to **offer variable pricing** based on peak hours or seasons.

+---

+#### **4. Admin**
+**Must Have**
-1. As an admin, I want to **manage user accounts** (normal users and event creators) so that I can ensure smooth operation.
+1. As an admin, I want to **manage user accounts** (normal users, event creators, and place owners) so that I can ensure smooth operation.
 2. As an admin, I want to **approve or reject events created by event creators** so that the platform maintains quality.
+3. As an admin, I want to **approve or reject places listed by place owners** to ensure legitimacy.
-3. As an admin, I want to **view platform analytics** (e.g., total users, events, revenue) so that I can make strategic decisions.
+4. As an admin, I want to **view platform analytics** (e.g., total users, events, revenue) so that I can make strategic decisions.
-4. As an admin, I want to **resolve disputes between users and event creators** so that the platform remains trustworthy.
+5. As an admin, I want to **resolve disputes between users, event creators, and place owners** to maintain platform trust.

 **Should Have**
-5. As an admin, I want to **send platform-wide announcements** so that I can notify users about important updates.
+6. As an admin, I want to **send platform-wide announcements** so that I can notify users about important updates.
-6. As an admin, I want to **disable problematic user accounts** so that the platform stays secure.
+7. As an admin, I want to **disable problematic user accounts** so that the platform stays secure.

 **Could Have**
-7. As an admin, I want to **monitor real-time bookings** so that I can identify trends or issues immediately.
+8. As an admin, I want to **monitor real-time bookings** so that I can identify trends or issues immediately.

 **Won’t Have (for now)**
-8. As an admin, I want to **customize the UI of the platform** so that I can experiment with different themes.
+9. As an admin, I want to **customize the UI of the platform** so that I can experiment with different themes.

 ---

 ### **Why Use MoSCoW?**
-Using the **MoSCoW** method helps you:
-- Prioritize tasks that must be completed first.
+The **MoSCoW** prioritization technique ensures:
-- Ensure essential features are delivered within the deadline.
+- Critical features (**Must Have**) are delivered first to achieve the platform’s core goals.
+- Features that enhance the user experience (**Should Have**) are included as resources allow.
+- Additional features (**Could Have**) are considered if time permits.
-- Defer less critical features without affecting the core functionality.
+- Features deemed less critical (**Won’t Have**) are deferred for future updates without impacting the current sprint or development cycle.